 - Cost Effectiveness – The initiative contains costs without seriously compromising its integrity.

-- Sustainability - The initiative is supported by and supportive of a critical school improvement priority.
-The innovation has the potential to scale to other parts of the school.
+- Sustainability – The initiative is supported by and supportive of a critical school improvement priority.
+It has the potential to scale to other parts of the school.

 - Replicability – The initiative can be replicated in other schools with a minimum of difficulty.